pSub/tpl-notes/README.md

 do whatever you want.
-the documents in this repository are public domain. if you find this useful, great. if not see the next section.
+the documents in this repository are public domain. if public domain does not work for you, you may also buy this for cookies (mail me for prices). if you find this useful, great. if not see the next section.